Gulshan2589/InoviceExtractor/README.md

 Invoice Extractor
-This React application utilizes the Google Generative AI to extract text information from invoice images.
-The application allows users to upload an invoice image, provide an input prompt, and then generates extracted text based on the image and the input prompt.
+🚀 This React application utilizes the Google Generative AI to extract text information from invoice images.
+The application empowers users to effortlessly upload an invoice image, provide an input prompt, and witness the magic of extracted text based on both the image and input prompt.

-Getting Started
+🛠️ Getting Started
 Prerequisites
 Make sure you have the following dependencies installed:

 Node.js (v14.0.0 or later)
 npm (v7.0.0 or later)
-Installation
+🚀 Installation
 Clone the repository:

-git clone <repository-url>
+git clone git@github.com:Gulshan2589/InoviceExtractor.git
 Navigate to the project directory: